Angular Triplet Loss-based Camera Network for ReID: Abstract

 \section{Abstract}

-Person re-identification (ReID) is an essential cross-camera retrieval task to identify pedestrians.
-However, the photo number of each pedestrian usually differs drastically, and thus the data limitation and imbalance problem hinders the prediction accuracy greatly.
-Additionally, in real-world applications, pedestrian images are captured by different surveillance cameras, so the noisy camera related information, such as the lights, perspectives and resolutions, result in inevitable domain gaps for ReID algorithms.
-These challenges bring difficulties to current deep learning methods with triplet loss for coping with such problems.
-To address these challenges, this paper proposes \mynet, an adversarial camera network (ACN) with an angular triplet loss (ATL).
-In detail, ATL focuses on learning the angular distance among different identities to mitigate the effect of data imbalance, and guarantees a linear decision boundary as well, while ACN takes the camera discriminator as a game opponent of feature extractor to filter camera related information to bridge the multi-camera gaps. \mynet\ is designed to be flexible so that either ATL or ACN can be deployed independently or simultaneously.
-The experiment results on various benchmark datasets have shown that \mynet\ can deliver better prediction performance than current state-of-the-art methods.
+Person re-identification (ReID) is a challenging cross-camera retrieval task to identify pedestrians.
+Many complex network structures are proposed recently and many of them concentrate on multi-branch features to achieve high performance.
+However, they are too heavy-weight to deploy in real-world applications.
+Additionally, pedestrian images are often captured by different surveillance cameras, so the varied lights, perspectives and resolutions result in inevitable multi-camera domain gaps for ReID.
+To address these issues, this paper proposes \mynet, a simple but effective angular triplet loss-based camera network, which is able to achieve compelling performance with only global features.
+In \mynet, a novel angular distance is introduced to learn a more discriminative feature representation in the embedding space.
+Meanwhile, a lightweight camera network is designed to transfer global features to more discriminative features. \mynet\ is designed to be simple and flexible so it can be easily deployed in practice.
+The experiment results on various benchmark datasets show that \mynet\ outperforms many SOTA approaches.